 Styles are automatically saved with the session they were created in.
 Before Cytoscape exits, you will be prompted to make sure you save the session before quitting.
 It is also possible to save your styles in a file separate from the session file.
-To do this, navigate to the menu option $\mathbf{File} \to \mathbf{Export} \to \mathbf{Styles}$ to $\mathbf{File...}$, and save the selected styles to a file.
+To do this, navigate to the menu option $File \rightarrow Export \rightarrow Styles$ to File..., and save the selected styles to a file.
 This feature can be used to share styles with other users.

-You can also change the default list of styles for all future sessions of Cytoscape.
-To do this, click the Options drop-down in the Style section, and select Make Current Styles Default.
+Export Styles Select the export file format: Style XML (.xml) Save Styles as: /Users/thully/Desktop/styles.xml Browse Select Styles: Big Labels BioPAX BioPAX_SIF Box Custom Graphics Style default default black Cancel ок drop-down in the Style section, and select Make Current Styles Default.
 This will save the current styles as a default_vizmap.xml file to your CytoscapeConfiguration directory (found in your home directory).
 These styles will then be loaded each time Cytoscape is started.